-The Global Vaccine and Immunization Research Forum (GVIRF)
+The Global Forum for Vaccine and Immunization Research (GVIRF)

-The objective of the GVIRF is to serve as a forum to:
+The overall objective of the GVIRF is to serve as a forum to:

 - track progress and discuss obstacles related to priority vaccine research and development;